XanaduAI/SFOpenBoson/doc/tutorials/gaussian.rst

 Alternatively, you can set ``mode='global'``, and the Hamiltonian is instead applied to the entire register by directly matching qumode numbers of the defined Hamiltonian; i.e., ``q0`` is applied to ``q[0]``, ``p1`` is applied to ``q[1]``, etc.

-Let's set up the one qumode quantum circuit, propagating the forced oscillator Hamiltonian ``H`` we defined in the previous section, starting from the initial location :math:`(1,0.5)` in the phase space, for time :math:`t=1.43`:
+Let's set up the one qumode quantum circuit, propagating the forced oscillator Hamiltonian ``H`` we defined in the previous section, starting from the initial location :math:`(1,0.5)` in phase space, for time :math:`t=1.43`:

 >>> eng, q = sf.Engine(1)
 >>> with eng: